larrydodson/Credit_Risk_Analysis/README.md

    To prepare a new .

    The deliverables are:
-   - Deliverable 1: a
+   - Deliverable 1: Use Resampling Models to Predict Credit Risk
-   - Deliverable 2: b
+   - Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk
-   - Deliverable 3: c.
+   - Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
+   - Deliverable 4: A Written Report on the Credit Risk Analysis (this README.md)

    ### Resources